folio-org/folio-org.github.io/tutorials/curriculum/05-set-up-the-folio-users-app.md

 ---
 <div class="attention">
 Note: This is an older tutorial.
 Much of it is still useful, but some parts are out-of-date.
-In particular, you may see errors in the browser council.
+In particular, you may see errors in the browser console.
 See <a href="https://issues.folio.org/browse/FOLIO-2035">FOLIO-2035</a>.
 </div>